LIFE ON CAMPUS

 Do the residence halls have laundry facilities?

 Each hall/apartment has assigned laundry rooms for the residents to use.
 The machines are $0.75 to wash and $0.75 to dry.
 These can either be paid in quarters or by Tech Express.
 Please contact the Tech Express office to find out how to apply money to your account.
 Apartments located in Caruthers D, Neilson, McFarland, Jenkins, Hutcheson, Pearce and Harper have a washer and dryer located within the apartment, which can be used at no additional charge.
-Also, our Aswell and Dudley suites have washer and dryers that can be utilized by residents at no additional charge.
+Also, our Robinson and Potts suites and Richardson and Cottingham Halls have washer and dryers that can be utilized by residents at no additional charge.

 What should I leave at home?